Advertiser Disclosure

 Image Credit: Pexels via Pixabay

-If you can’t walk to your destination, mass transit is the next-best way to get around.
-The city’s rail and bus system is run by the Metropolitan Transportation Authority (MTA) and known as MTA New York City Transit.
+After walking, ,ass transit is the best way to get to your destination.
+The city’s rail and bus system is run by the New York City Transit arm of the Metropolitan Transportation Authority.
 It’s inexpensive, environmentally friendly, and a great way to see sights throughout the 5 boroughs — plus it operates 24 hours a day, 7 days a week.

-The easiest option is purchasing a MetroCard, which you can do at subway stations from either automated machines or booth attendants.
-When you use a pay-per-ride MetroCard, a single subway or bus ride costs $2.75, and you don’t have to pay for transfers unless you exit the turnstiles.
+The easiest option is purchasing a MetroCard, which you can do at subway stations from automated machines or booth attendants.
+When you use a pay-per-ride MetroCard, a single subway or bus ride costs $2.90, and you don’t have to pay for transfers unless you exit the turnstiles.

-Subway lines sometimes change routes or temporarily stop running — especially during weekends and late nights on weekdays — so be sure to check for up-to-date MTA service information at mta.info.
+Subway lines sometimes change routes or temporarily stop running, especially on weekends and late nights on weekdays, so be sure to check for up-to-date MTA service information at mta.info.

 By Taxi

-The City’s fleet of yellow taxicabs and green Boro Taxis are licensed and regulated by the NYC Taxi & Limousine Commission.
+The City’s yellow taxicabs and green Boro taxis are licensed and regulated by the city’s Taxi and Limousine Commission.
 Grabbing a cab can be ideal when tired feet, heavy luggage, or shopping bags weigh you down.
-Hail taxis whose numbers are lit up on top; that means they’re on duty.
+Hail taxis whose numbers are lit up on top, which means they’re on duty.

-The minimum metered fare is $2.50, which increases 50 cents every 1/5 of a mile or every minute, depending on how fast you’re traveling.
-There is also an MTA state surcharge of 50 cents per ride and a 30-cent improvement surcharge.
+The minimum metered fare is $3, and it increases 70 cents every 1/5 of a mile or every minute, depending on your speed.
+There is also an MTA state surcharge of 50 cents per ride that ends in the city or surrounding counties and a $1 improvement surcharge.

 By Car

-If you’re planning to drive around the City, use Google Maps to help you navigate New York City roads.
-Parking is the biggest concern, so make sure you know where there might be a spot for you.
+If you plan to drive, use Google Maps or Waze to help you navigate New York City.
+Parking is usually the biggest concern, so make sure you know where there might be a spot for you.
 You may want to use an app like SpotHero to compare parking rates and locations.
 Parking fees can add up fast, so plan accordingly!

-If you’re planning on renting a car, check out our guide to help you save some money.
+Renting a car?
+Check out our guide to help you save some money.

 Greenwich Village